shyamsg/JellyBelly/README.md

                                                    A  GT    T == AGTT

-Brieafly, given a kmer size K and a spaced kmer size S, there are S choose K different ways of selecting S positions out of a kmer of length K. JellyBelly includes another program to compute these masks called create_spaces. create_spaces will do a brute force search of all possible mask configurations.
+Briefly, given a kmer size K and a spaced kmer size S, there are S choose K different ways of selecting S positions out of a kmer of length K. JellyBelly includes another program to compute these masks called create_spaces. create_spaces will do a brute force search of all possible mask configurations.
 Subsequently, only the most entropic(dissorderly) masks are kept.

 To create a spaced kmer file simply run create_spaces with your desired kmer size and spaced kmer file.